 Corded dog clippers need to be plugged into a wall outlet.
 Cordless models, on the other hand, are free to travel, as they feature a rechargeable battery.
 The main benefit of getting a cordless dog clipper is that you are able to trim your dog’s coat anywhere he’s willing to stand still.
-Corded models limit your grooming locations to places that have a nearby outlet and have to deal with maneuvering the cord during.
+Corded models limit your grooming locations to places that have a nearby outlet and have to deal with maneuvering the cord during use.
 Another advantage that cordless models have is that you don’t need to worry about getting tangled on the cord or having difficulty getting it out of the way as you trim your dog’s ears or other hard-to-reach areas.

-That being said, cordless dog clippers tend to be less powerful compared to its corded siblings.
+That being said, cordless dog clippers tend to be less powerful compared to their corded siblings.
 Rechargeable models can handle light to medium coats but not all are great for shaving off thick coats, not to mention matted fur.
-In addition, you’ll need to charge them quite frequently as many models only last as long as 45 minutes.
+In addition, you’ll need to charge them quite frequently since many models only last as long as 45 minutes.
 If you plan on grooming more than one pup, you’ll need to space out your grooming time in between charging sessions.